All comparisonsNote-taking apps

 Google Docs

-Notion fails first because database setup outweighs short-term collaboration needs.
+Notion fails first because it breaks when database setup outweighs short-term collaboration needs.

 Verdict